crdx/docwatch/README.md

     docwatch [options] <file-path>

 Options:
-    -p, --port=NUM   Port to listen on [default: random] -d, --debug      Debugging output
+    -p, --port=VALUE   Listen port [default: 8888]
-    -v, --version    Version
+    -v, --verbose      Verbose
     -h, --help         Help
+    -V, --version      Version

 Renderers:
     markdown
     html
 ```

-If the port is not specified, a random port will be chosen.
+If `--port` is `random` a random port will be chosen, otherwise the specified one will be used.
+The default is 8888.

 In verbose mode, incoming HTTP requests and file change event notifications
 will be printed to stdout.